RUC-projekter/SPA-Project/README.md

 # IMDB SPA-Project
 Welcome, everyone!
-Today, I'm excited to present our journey in developing a Single Page Web Application (SPA), a comprehensive project management system.
-Our project harnesses the power of Navicat for database management, ASP.NET Core for server-side scripting, and React for frontend development.
+Today, I'm excited to present our journey in developing a Single Page Web Application (SPA).
+Our project harnesses the power of Navicat for database, C# for the server, and React for frontend.

 # Database Access Information